 These basic mindfulness techniques are a great way to relax and unwind when daily life starts to get a bit too much.

 It’s clear that spa days are better for us than we might think.
-Beyond the glow of a fresh facial, there’s real applications to our own lives that can really improve our mental wellbeing.
+Beyond the glow of a fresh facial, there are real applications to our own lives that can really improve our mental wellbeing.
 Taking some time for yourself to do what makes you happy – like enjoying a pampering spa day – will make you feel happier, healthier, and more engaged in your daily life.
 And extending the relaxation that you feel at the spa into your working week can keep you grounded when stress starts to hit.

 Take the time for yourself.
 You deserve it.